OriLevi12/BuyNearMe/README.md

 This project implements the backend logic and service layer of a store locator system based on a weighted graph.
 It enables managing stores and products, and finding the nearest store with a desired product using shortest path algorithm

+> **🎨 Frontend Available**: This backend has a corresponding JavaFX frontend application.
+Check out the [BuyNearMe Frontend](https://github.com/OriLevi12/BuyNearMe-frontend) for a complete desktop GUI experience!

 ## 💡 Features

 - Add nodes and weighted edges to build a graph